Category Archives: Europe

 All about Nicolaus Zinzendorf (1700-1760)

 Nicholas Ludwig, Count Zinzendorf, was born in Dresden in 1700.
 He was deeply involved in the Pietist movement in Germany, which emphasized personal devotion and the emotional component of life in Christ.
 This was in contrast to the state Lutheran Church of the day, which had grown to symbolize a largely intellectual faith centered on belief in specific doctrines.
-He believed in “heart religion,” a personal salvation built on the individual’s spiritual relationship with Christ.
+Zinzendorf believed in “heart religion,” a personal salvation built on an individual’s spiritual relationship with Christ.

 In 2000, German Moravians created a trail of sculptures commemorating the 300th birthday of Zinzendorf.
 This one features the Count with children, whom he believed modeled the kind of faith we are to have.
 The gray figures behind represent the rigidness of those leading the old church.
 Photo taken in Großhennersdorf, Herrnhut, Germany.

 Zinzendorf was born into one of the most noble families of Europe.
 His father died when he was an infant, and he was raised by his Pietist pioneer grandmother, Henrietta Catherina, Baroness von Gersdorff, at her castle Gros Hennersdorf.
-There are many stories about his deep faith during childhood.
+There are many stories about his deep childhood faith.
 As a young man he struggled with his desire to study for the ministry and the expectation that he would fulfill his hereditary role as a Count.
 As a teenager at Halle Academy, he and several other young nobles formed a secret society, The Order of the Grain of Mustard Seed.
 The stated purpose of this order was that the members would use their position and influence to spread the Gospel.
-As an adult, Zinzendorf later reactivated this adolescent society, and many influential leaders of Europe ended up joining the group.
+As an adult, Zinzendorf later reactivated this adolescent society, and many influential leaders of Europe ended up joining it.
 Their number included the King of Denmark, the Archbishop of Canterbury, and the Archbishop of Paris.

 Zinzendorf was one of the most controversial figures of the early eighteenth century.
 The crowned heads of Europe and religious leaders of both Europe and America all knew him or knew of him — and either loved him or hated him.